bilzkaist/ACK/README.md

-# Ace in the Hole, King on the Field: A Multi-Path Neural Network for Indoor Localization
+# AIKF: Ace in the Hole, King on the Field for Indoor Localization using DNN and Multi-Sensor Fusion

 Introduction: